Google-Developer-Student-Club-CCOEW/Competitive-Programming-2023-GDSC-CUMMINS-X-GDSC-MMCOE/README.md

 🛠 (https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !

 9. ***Congratulations!***  🎉 Sit and relax, you've made your contribution to the Competitive Programming repository of GDSC Cummins under Hacktoberfest 2023.  🌟

+***When submitting your code, make sure to reference the question name so that your code is accepted without any issues.***